 This pose has caused many tourists to assume that the fish is eaten raw, but that is not the case.
 Herring is partially gutted on board of the fishing vessel (or sometimes upon arrival at the port).
 Then it is salted, and next it is frozen for a minimum of two days.
 This process affects the fish’s taste and tenderness.2

 The fish is further cleaned and prepared at stalls (Haringkar) or fish stores — usually at the time a customer orders one.
-It is at its very best when it is prepared right then and there, which is one reason why you usually can watch your order being prepared.
+It is at its absolute best when it is prepared right then and there, which is one reason why you usually can watch your order being prepared.

 You’ll note that in most cities the fish is not eaten the traditional way.
 Rather, many people prefer to have the herring served cut in bite-sized piece on a piece of silver-backed paper, along with finely diced onions and some sliced pickles.
 A toothpick serves as a utensil.